Welcome to today's edition of the Rush 24-7 podcast.

 A year ago, you wanted these tax rates to expire.

-You guys have said these current tax rates that you now Celebrate as your own were the source of all the economic problems.
+You guys have said these current tax rates that you now celebrate as your own were the source of all the economic problems.

 The Bush tax cuts, which never cut taxes for the middle class, Dick, this is what you guys said.

-The Bush tax cuts were only for billionaires and millionaires, and you guys were saying that those tax cuts that Bush did are the single most destructive economic policy in ten years.
+And you guys were saying that those tax cuts that Bush did are the single most destructive economic policy in 10 years.

 And now, after three weeks, you want credit and you want Obama to be able to claim victory because the Bush tax rates are extended.

-The party, the people, that never wanted these tax rates to go up is the Republican Party.
+The party, the people that never wanted these tax rates to go up is the Republican Party.

-You guys ride in here at sunset, and you play almost Russian roulette with the nation's economy, and you guys claim victory.
+You guys ride in here at sunset and you play almost Russian roulette with the nation's economy and you guys claim victory.

 This is a big victory for Obama because taxes won't go up, which could have hurt our economy.